stimpy77/Qaud/README.md

 Entity Framework?
 Or what if I begin targeting SQL Server on Windows and get comfortable with using Entity Framework, but then decide to instead target MongoDB or Cassandra?

-If I am willing to choose to use simpler conventions of data access such that **all data is stored either in a table or in a "document", all data has a key, and programmatic relationships as with "navigation properties" are not high on my priority list**, I can jump from any data provider to another without modifying any code except for initial setup such as in dependency injection initializers.
+If one is willing to choose to use simpler conventions of data access such that **all data is stored either in a table or in a "document", all data has a key, and programmatic relationships as with "navigation properties" are not high on the priority list**, one can jump from any data provider to another without modifying any code except for initial setup such as in dependency injection initializers.

 This versatility comes at a few costs, starting with price of relationship awareness.
 It would be